Cash assistance in South Carolina from TANF.

 The South Carolina TANF program provides cash-based aid to very low-income families with children, whether they are married, or single moms or dads.
 The funds are used to pay for basic needs, critical bills, food, shelter costs, and job-related expenses.
-The cash assistance is South Carolina was formerly known as the Family Independence program, or FIP.
+The cash assistance in South Carolina (find how to apply below) was formerly known as the Family Independence program, or FIP.

-The Department of Social Services administers the welfare type program across the state.
+The Department of Social Services administers the welfare type program, also known as TANF, across the state.
 They process applications, determine who is eligible, and calculate the amount of monthly payment.
 The amount of free cash given out depends on family size as well as income, with the average payment in South Carolina being about $310 per month.
 But each family will receive their own amount of aid.

 The funds from TANF can be used to pay bills for what is known as Basic Needs.
 This can really be any type of bill needed to keep the family safe, healthy, and functioning.
 What cash assistance in South Carolina may pay for includes, but is not limited to, the following.